 The formula to find intrinsic value is below:

 Intrinsic value = [FCF1 / (1+r)1] + [FCF2 / (1+r)2] + .... + [FCFn / (1+r)n] + [FCFn * (1+g) / (r - g)]

-To find the intrinsic value of a business, one of the best ways is to use a DCF valuation.
-With a DCF, you will value any asset based upon its intrinsic characteristics, the asset's expected cash flows over its lifetime, and the uncertainty on receiving these cash flows.
-Therefore, by completing a DCF valuation you will follow the principal that the value of a company can be derived from the present value (PV) of its projected free cash flow (FCF).
+To find the intrinsic value of a business, one of the best ways is to use a DCF valuation, which is an absolute valuation method.
+With a DCF, you can value any asset based upon its intrinsic characteristics, the asset's expected cash flows over its lifetime, and the uncertainty on receiving these cash flows.
+Therefore, by completing a DCF valuation, you will follow the principal that the value of a company can be derived from the present value (PV) of its projected free cash flow (FCF).

 The 8 steps to completing a DCF valuation are listed below (and on the table of contents), and will be covered after the next section.

 The DCF stock valuation method is a widely accepted and respected method in the world of finance.
-Although investors have to make a number of assumptions when completing a DCF analysis, if investors value the right companies, are conservative with their numbers, understand how to apply sensitivity analysis and a margin of safety, and avoid bias (which is all easier said then done), they may be able to accurately value these companies and profit significantly over the long-term.
+Although investors have to make a number of assumptions when completing a DCF analysis, if investors value companies with a long-enough operational history, are conservative with their numbers, understand how to apply sensitivity analysis and a margin of safety, and avoid bias (which is all easier said than done), they may be able to accurately value these companies and profit significantly over the long-term.

 With this in mind, when is a DCF valuation the most viable?